the-catman/objectab/README.md

 If a value is passed that does not match one of these data types, an error is thrown.

+## Note

+Objects and primitive datatypes must be stored and retrieved in the same order, or your data will either be corrupted, or the program will throw an error.

+Similarly, the Lookup array must be the same on both the Writer and Reader.

 ## Examples

 Have a look at [examples.ts](./examples.ts), and you can easily pick up what this library is about.